His pilot career

 Step 2: Private Pilot Licence (PPL)

-The PPL is the very first licence a pilot can obtain and it's mandatory for becoming an airline pilot.
-With this licence, you can fly as a captain, take passengers and navigate everywhere, without getting paid.
+The PPL is the first licence a pilot can obtain before becoming an airline pilot.
+With this licence, you can fly as a captain with passengers and navigate everywhere, without getting paid.

-Very motivated, I started my training at the beginning of 2009 in the most experienced flying club of Chambéry Challes-les-Eaux: Les Amis du CLAP 73.
+I started my training at the beginning of 2009 in the most experienced flying club of Chambéry Challes-les-Eaux: Les Amis du CLAP 73.
 I did my flight training with a DR400-160, a single engine piston airplane.
-My instructor, Jean Camille PLANTIER, has a lot of flight experience with more than 10.000 flying hours.
+My instructor, Jean Camille PLANTIER, has a big experience with more than 10.000 flying hours.

 - On March 30th 2009, after only 6h50 of flight time with my instructor, I flew alone!
-I was so happy that I didn’t realize I had just taken off and landed the plane alone by myself.
+I was so happy that I didn’t realize I had just taken off and landed the plane alone on board and so completely by myself.

 - On February 9th 2011, I passed the skill test of the Private Pilot Licence.